 a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:
+The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J:

+Table.
+D-3- a

 Waiver Year Unduplicated Number of Participants

 Year 1 343

 Year 2 352

 Year 3 362

 Year 4